-If you are a teacher at a school in one of these areas and would like to discuss working with Queen's, please do get in touch.
+If you are a teacher at a school in one of these areas and would like to discuss working with Queen's, please do get in touch at email@example.com.
 Schools in other areas are also welcome to request a visit, although the University-wide link colleges scheme means that another college Outreach Officer will be your dedicated first point of contact at Oxford.
-You can find more information about the link Colleges scheme on the central website.

 Visits to schools

 Visits to schools usually involve information sessions or workshops.
 The Outreach Officer is happy to speak to any year group, though most sessions tend to be for Year 10, 11, 12 or 13.

 - The pros and cons of going to university

 - Choosing the right A-levels